mwhapples/BrailleBlaster-NG-docs/manual.md

 {{html

 <ol>

 <li value=3>

 (Optional step) Select one or both options to narrow down the search:

 </li>

 </ol>

 }}

-- Match Case: Only searches for the text as you type it in regard to capitalization.\
+- Match Case: Only searches for the text as you type it in regard to capitalization.
-  **Example:** If you search for "THE" with Match Case checked, BrailleBlaster only finds instances of the fully capitalized characters "THE" and ignores any others, like "The" or "the."
+  **Example:** If you search for “THE” with Match Case checked, BrailleBlaster only finds instances of the fully capitalized characters “THE” and ignores any others, like “The” or “the.”

 <!-- -->

-- Whole word: Only searches for instances of the text that are preceded and followed by a space, rather than instances of the characters within a longer word.\
+- Whole word: Only searches for instances of the text that are preceded and followed by a space, rather than instances of the characters within a longer word.
-  **Example:** If you search for "the" with Whole word checked, BrailleBlaster only finds instances of "the" where it stands alone as a word, and ignores results like "theater," "them," "bathe," and so on.
+  **Example:** If you search for “the” with Whole word checked, BrailleBlaster only finds instances of “the” where it stands alone as a word, and ignores results like “theater,” “them,” “bathe,” and so on.

 {{html

 <ol>

 <li value=4>

 Select the Find button to search for an instance of the text.
 The text